enzomtpYT/Pawdroid/README.md

-# Equidroid
+# Pawdroid

-Equidroid is not actively being improved.
+Pawdroid is not actively being improved.
 However, it still functions just fine and doesn't need any updates (it is not abandoned / discontinued).

 For a more feature complete app, check out VendroidEnhanced instead!